TheMadBen/News_Automation/README.md

 You technically don't have to setup a virtual environment for flask, but you should<br>
 Set up flask environment: In my case, I used VSCode - [Link to setup Flask in VSCode](https://code.visualstudio.com/docs/python/tutorial-flask)<br>
 Must pip install flask and request (py -m pip install flask, py -m pip install request)<br>
 Once that is done, make sure all the files (app.py, newsGrabber.py) and folders (static/styles, templates) are within the virtual environment (.venv).
-Don't mind the pycache, output.json, and news_automation_ss.png<br>
+Disregard the other files<br>
-'py -m flask run' then follow the link on local host port 5000 to work the web application
+'py -m flask run' then click the localhost link: 127.0.0.1:5000 that shows up in the terminal

 # News Automation
 This is a web applicaiton that implements HTML/CSS, Flask, Python, and Newsdata API<br>